Key Metrics for eCommerce Performance Analysis

 • Better collaboration between departments

 With shared and reliable data, teams move faster and make better calls.
-In the long run, this alignment supports steady growth and stronger customer trust.
+This alignment supports steady growth and stronger customer trust.

 To turn these insights into customer-facing results, see how a personalized ecommerce experience can boost engagement, conversions, and lifetime value.